pingcap/docs/performance-tuning-methods.md

 The Duration panel contains the P99 latency of all statements and the average latency of each SQL type.
 The Connection Idle Duration panel contains the average latency and the P99 latency.
 Connection idle includes the following two states:

-- in-txn: The idle duration when the connection is within a transaction, i.e. the interval between processing the previous SQL and receiving the next SQL statement when the connection is within a transaction.
+- in-txn: The idle duration when the connection is within a transaction, that is, the interval between processing the previous SQL and receiving the next SQL statement when the connection is within a transaction.
 - not-in-txn: The interval between processing the previous SQL and receiving the next SQL statement when the connection is not within a transaction.

-An applications connects to the same database when performing transactions.
+An application usually connects to the same database when performing transactions.
 By comparing the average query latency with the connection idle duration, you can determine if TiDB is the bottleneck for overall system performance or if user response time jitter is caused by TiDB.

-- If the application workload is not read-only and contains transactions, by comparing the average query latency with `avg-in-txn`, you can determine the time proportion in processing transactions both inside and outside the database, based on which you can locate the bottleneck in user response time. metric, you can compare the average query latency with `avg-not-in-txn`.
+- If the application workload is not read-only and contains transactions, by comparing the average query latency with `avg-in-txn`, you can determine the time proportion in processing transactions both inside and outside the database, based on which you can locate the bottleneck in user response time.
+- If the application workload is read-only, the `avg-in-txn` metric does not exist.
+In this case, you can compare the query average latency with the `avg-not-in-txn` metric.

-In real customer scenarios, it is rare that the bottleneck is outside the database, for example:
+In real customer scenarios, it is not a rare case that the bottleneck is outside the database.
+For example:

 - The client server configuration is too low and the CPU resources are not enough.
 - HAProxy is used as a TiDB cluster proxy, and the HAProxy CPU resource is not enough.